basiliscos/cpp-rotor/docs/Rationale.md

 be handled by external libraries (loops), while `rotor` responsibiliy is just internal message delivery (and a few build-in rules for initialization/termiation of actors etc.).
-As the result `rotor` is quite lightweigth micro-framework; the main infrastructure units of execution (aka `supevisors`) are tightly coupled to the concrete event loop.
+As the result `rotor` is quite lightweigth micro-framework; the main infrastructure units of execution (aka `supervisors`) are tightly coupled to the concrete event loop.
 However the last point shouldn't be a big issue, as soon as the `rotor` *messaging interface* does not depend on underlying loop.
 In `rotor` messages can be passed between actors running on different threads or even actors running on different event loops, as *soon as underlying supervisors/loops support